EvidentSolutions/example-blogular/README.md

 (If you haven't followed the steps of Quick-start above, you'll also need to run `npm install` manually in the `frontend`-directory before running gulp.)

+## Running end-to-end tests

+End-to-end tests are implemented using [Protactor](https://github.com/angular/protractor).
+First we need install the driver for Chrome, by issuing the following in `frontend`-directory:

+    node_modules/.bin/webdriver-manager update

+After this we can start Selenium server:

+    node_modules/.bin/webdriver-manager start

+When the server is running, we should start our application (e.g. using the method described in Quick-start) and then we can execute the tests against our application:

+    gulp test-e2e